-Maren Hassinger is organized by Jordan Carter, curator, Dia Art Foundation, with Zuna Maza, curatorial assistant.
+Maren Hassinger is organized by Jordan Carter, curator and co–department head, with Zuna Maza, curatorial assistant.

 All exhibitions at Dia are made possible by the Economou Exhibition Fund.

 Maren Hassinger is made possible by support from the Kaleta A. Doolin Foundation and James L. Cahn and Jeremiah J. Collatz.

 Spanning over five decades, Maren Hassinger’s practice integrates performance, sculpture, fiber arts, and installation, often blurring the boundaries between these mediums.
 Created in 1983, a year before she relocated from Los Angeles to New York, the expansive, multipart wire-rope installation Field articulates Hassinger’s central formal and conceptual concerns.
 The artist’s signature use of industrial wire rope began in the 1970s, while pursuing her master’s degree, when she encountered the material in a junkyard.
 “I feel that there’s an absence of nature,” she noted in 2021, “yet a proliferation of human-made products which reflect nature or imitate nature.
 Wire rope is one such product.”
 Since Hassinger began utilizing this material—which, for her, embodies the productive tensions between the natural and the industrial—she has consistently manipulated wire rope to both physically and conceptually tease out its organic attributes.